 Expand your professional network with opportunities from peer societies

-OSA members have the opportunity to join the Australian Optical Society, the Optical Society of India, the Optical Society of Korea, the Brazilian Physics Society, the Italian Society of Optics and Photonics, the Society for Applied Spectroscopy and/or the Spanish Optical Society when establishing or renewing an OSA Membership.
+Members have the opportunity to join the Australian and New Zealand Optical Society, the Optical Society of India, the Optical Society of Korea, the Brazilian Physics Society, the Italian Society of Optics and Photonics, the Society for Applied Spectroscopy and/or the Spanish Optical Society when establishing or renewing an OSA Membership.
 Please note that each selected peer society membership will take approximately 4-6 weeks to be activated.

 About the Optical Society of Korea (OSK)

 The Optical Society of Korea (OSK) is the largest optics-focused society in Korea.
 The Society’s activities include: member services, multi-national technical conferences, publications, research/planning projects and industrial standardization.
 OSK publishes the Current Optics and Photonics (COPP), formerly the Journal of Optical Society of Korea (JOSK), an English language, peer-reviewed, open access journal.
 All JOSK papers are available on OSA Publishing's Digital Library.

 OSK Regular Membership = 45 USD

 OSK Student Membership = 20 USD